noredlace/nored-ansible/README.md

 # PreRequirements
 Web and DB Server with C and D Drives

-DB Server Installed with SQL Server 2022.
-No further Configuration
+DB Server Installed with .NET Framework 4.7.2 and SQL Server 2022.
+Configuration is made with Ansible

 WinRM Scripts run to enable WinRM on both Web and DB Servers

+Above is something to be expected to be automated on Deployment of VMs, but its not in scope with the goal of installing Sprocket

 # Test Ping
 ```ansible all -i hosts.yml -m win_ping```